intuition-dev/INTUITION2/_doc/docs/about.md

 #### MetaBake productivity is based on three modules:

-- nBake, a static site generation tool that runs locally;
+- mbake, a static site generation tool that runs locally;
 - B-M-SPA, curated technologies and techniques that help you build dynamic apps and mobile apps faster;
 - Meta, a bespoke cloud-based build and admin app infrastructure that helps deliver functionality to your clients more quickly.